Four Common Car Accident Scenarios: Understanding Who Is At-FaultBy Stewart J. Guss on September 29th, 2020

 - In the middle of the road: A rear-end accident can happen when one driver stops to make a turn or yield to a pedestrian.
 Most drivers don’t anticipate stops in the middle of the road and can be taken by surprise.

 - The freeway: Rush hour can be a nightmare for drivers.
 Heavy congestion and merging drivers mean plenty of stop-and-go traffic.
-Accidents happen when a vehicle stops suddenly, another driver moves in unexpectedly, or a driver accelerates too quickly; they are even worse when they happen at FREEWAY SPEEDS.
+Accidents happen when a vehicle stops suddenly, another driver moves in unexpectedly, or a driver accelerates too quickly.
+Rear-end collisions are even worse when they happen at high freeway speeds.

 Scenario 2: Driver Ran a Red Light

-- The driver was in a hurry: For many drivers, a green light means go, a yellow light means go very fast, and a newly turned red light may mean “put the pedal to the medal.”
+- The driver was in a hurry: In the 1984 movie Starman, there’s a classic line from an alien driver who causes an accident: “Red light means stop, green light means go, yellow light means go very fast!”
+While the quote is humorous, it also explains a dangerous mentality many drivers have.
 Of course, the appropriate action at a yellow light is to slow down and stop when safe, and the appropriate action at a red light is obvious – STOP!
 When drivers try to speed through yellow lights, they run the risk of the light turning red while they are in the intersection.
 Other drivers may proceed on a green light and drive into the driver.

 - Driving under the influence: One of the most common causes of drivers running red lights is driving under the influence.
 Alcohol affects a driver’s ability to concentrate, make decisions, and even see clearly.

 - Distracted driving: Several states have enacted laws to prohibit mobile phone usage while driving, yet distracted driving continues to be a serious problem.
-When drivers take their eyes off the road to PLAY ON THEIR SMARTPHONE, they may not realize that the light has turned red, and other people SUFFER.
+When drivers take their eyes off the road to snack, chat, or play on their smartphone, they may not realize that the light has turned red, and other people suffer the consequences.

 Scenario 3: Collisions Involving a Left Turn with No Turn Signal